Siraj-Abdulkadir/Prime-Number-Checker-Python/README.md

-# python-primeChecker

-# checks if a number recieved is a prime or conjucate using primality test
+# checks whether the number recieved is a prime or composite number using primality test(trial division)